The Thomas Pages homepage

 If Christ had disapproved of His apostles carrying a sword, He had had more than three years time, in which they had lived together with Him, to tell them.
 Now, with the real threat of violence against Him and His disciples in the coming night-arrest of Jesus, He warns His loyal followers to not do what they had done before in relying on the appreciation of their ministry by the public for their material support, but in contrast to take necessary precautions.
 This was the voice of practical wisdom, not of inscrutable parable terminated with irritation, as some pacifists allege.

-Context must always determine our understanding of a text or it truly becomes a pretext, and prejudice produces dishonesty in exegesis.
+Context must always determine our understanding of a text or it truly becomes a pretext, and prejudice produces dishonesty in its exegesis.

 THE TRUTH